 Indoors and out, lighting is everything.
-Just as you use candles or the soft radiance of a nearby floor or table lamp to set the tone at a dining table, the best outdoor solar lights can provide your patio or porch gatherings with the perfect ambient glow.
+Just as you use candles or the soft radiance of a nearby floor lamp to set the tone at a dining table, the best outdoor solar lights can provide your patio or porch gatherings with the perfect ambient glow.
 Softer than their hardwired counterparts, solar lights are often synonymous with sustainable design, but that doesn’t mean they can’t be incredibly beautiful or functional.
-Our list encompasses a range of options—including those with smaller panels and integrated LED bulbs—plus expert advice from landscape architects that’s sure to add a little something extra to your balcony or backyard.
+Our list encompasses a range of options—including those with smaller panels and integrated LED bulbs—plus expert advice from landscape architects that’s sure to add a little extra something to your balcony or backyard.
 From modernist lamps to paperlike globes, here are seven of the best outdoor solar lights to complete your exterior space.

 - Best string: Brightech Solar-Powered Outdoor String Lights